makersacademy/news-summary-challenge/README.md

 This is a simple web application that displays news articles from The Guardian API and summarizes them using the SMMRY API.
 It follows the Model-View-Client architecture and uses vanilla JavaScript, CSS, and HTML.

+You can check the deployed version on [News Feed](https://stately-melomakarona-6c9936.netlify.app)

 ## Features

 1. Fetch and display news articles from The Guardian API.